oniony/TMSU/README.md

     already implied (unless the new --explicit option is specified).
   * Rudimentary Microsoft Windows support (no virtual filesystem yet).
   * Disallowed use of '!' within tag and value names.
-  * Broken symbolic links can now be tagged with a warning will be printed to stderr.
+  * It is now possible to tag a broken symbolic link: instead of an error this will now be reported as a warning.

 v0.4.2
 ------